-- Prep the area first with denatured or rubbing alcohol.
-Even lacquer thinner can be used.
+- Clean the area first with denatured alcohol.
+Lacquer thinner is even better.

 - Perform the tape test, which determines if leather or vinyl is ready to receive a new finish.
 If painters’ tape strongly adheres to the surface, such that you have to pry it off with a fingernail, you’re ready to proceed.
 If the tape does not stick well or curls up along the edges, more aggressive prep is needed.
-Try lacquer thinner.
-Acetone can also be used as a last resort with caution.
+Continue cleaning with a stronger solvent to see if any improvement is made.
+Acetone can be used with caution.

-Alternatively an oil blocker can be applied to prevent any residual migration.
-However, this requires a new finish (color) to be sprayed, as the mechanical process of wiping-on with a sponge or brush will remove the blocker.
+- Use an oil blocker.
+This requires the new finish to be sprayed, as the mechanical process of wiping-on with a sponge or brush will remove the blocker.

 Hi